Saturday, July 26, 2025

 Now, over to Vivendi.
 We got some reported cases that they were able to differentiate their game from Road Rage to be a GTA-inspired game to not show any signs of getting sued, but minus the killing and guns.
 And soon, they followed EA's footsteps to make another Simpsons game.
 Fox Interactive now has two games developed by Radical with their publishing partnership from EA and Vivendi.
 All polished up and ready to go for emulation.
 Except that they can beg Sony and Nintendo to release their games on their catalog and the licensing issues may occur.

-The big takeaway from this is that Fox Interactive and Radical Entertainment had found not only one co-publisher that would go on to make future titles in this generation, but two co-publishers.
-The co-publishers make companies look amazing.
-However, Hit & Run would be the final Simpsons game handled by Fox Interactive before they get defunct and the license was renewed by EA to make the Simpsons Game, which was one of the first games that had no involvement with Fox Interactive.
+However, Hit & Run would be the final Simpsons game handled by Fox Interactive before they get defunct and the license was renewed by EA to make The Simpsons Game, which was one of the first games that had no involvement with Fox Interactive or Radical, but the Simpsons final game before the video game department goes on hiatus.

-Now, both of them have Metacritic scores, but because each game is scored separately by platform since they are old games, I will be determing the average score on each game.
+Now let's take a look at both games' Metacritic scores.
+But because each game is scored separately by platform since they are old games, I will be determing the average score on each game.
 Then I will determine the average score for both games.
 I will be leaving out the PC version of Hit and Run and the GBA version of Road Rage.
 Now let's get to the averages.

 We'll start with Road Rage and look at its Metacritic scores on each platform.
 The GameCube version scored a 67/100.
 The PS2 version scored a 64/100.
 The Xbox version scored a 61/100.
 The average score of Road Rage is a 65/100.